jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 | 1  | 0  | 0x2       | Functional Test    |
 | 1  | 1  | 0x3       | Minus, South, West, Left, From, Below|

+These SSM states provide important context about the data being transmitted, such as its validity, directionality, or operational status.

 # 3 Encoding ARINC429